gbastas/deep-guitar-separation/README.md

 etc.
 ```

+Hence, our auxiliary datasets for separation is ready:
+- **`datasep-gscustmic/`** - to train and test our data on our custom auxiliary **GS-Aux-Mic** dataset
+- **`datasep-gscustpckp/`** - to train and test our data on our custom auxiliary **GS-Aux-Pckp** dataset

-**MDGP: Preparing the Dataset**
+**ADGP: Preparing our second auxiliary Dataset**

-For the creation of the MDGP dataset we first need to gather note instances from the GuitarSet mic solos:
+For the creation of the ADGP-Mic dataset we first need to gather note instances from the GuitarSet mic solos:
 ```
 cd data-manipulation-code
 python AuxDataPrep.py --action gather_notes --all_solos